aFarkas/lazysizes/README.md

 **Note**:

 * If you use the "unknown intrinsic ratio pattern" and the width of the loaded image will not (approximately) match the width of its container, the ``data-sizes="auto"`` feature will not be effective when used on its own.
-In this situation the most appropriate size for the image to fit in the available space can be calculated automatically using the [parent fit plugin](plugins/parent-fit).
+In this situation, the most appropriate size for the image to fit in the available space can be calculated automatically using the [parent fit plugin](plugins/parent-fit).
 * see also the [aspectratio extension](plugins/aspectratio) for an alternative way to add aspectratio.

 ### Updating layout of JS widgets